 The most interesting aspect to the line is that it is only 3 or 4 inches long!
 Clamp on a split shot in the middle of the line.
 Choose a hook based on the bait you choose.
 In Japan, the preferred bait seems to be salmon eggs.
-I am pretty sure that a small piece of worm would work as well, in which case a Gamakatsu Smallest hook should work fine.
+I am pretty sure that a small piece of worm would work as well, in which case an Owner Smallest or New Half Moon hook should work fine.

 I have only caught sculpins once, and I have to admit it was not with my sculpin rod.
 I was at one of Missouri's Trout Parks, which are actually pretty similar to some of the managed, stocked, pay-to-fish "Areas" in Japan.
 I think most Areas are lakes, but there are stocked pay-to-fish streams as well.
 I was with Alan Luecke and Jeff Dannaldson.
 We all caught some trout, but as soon as Alan saw a sculpin, he and I started fishing for them rather than the trout.